-And keeping her in the same spot and using my 400mm, I had to move much further back and change my angle of shooting.
-Notice in this next one how much closer the shed and the grasses behind her look?
+Notice in the 400mm one how much closer the shed and the grasses behind her look?
 The background looks larger and less obtrusive.

-Then as another example these two were shot on the other side of my house and opposite the sun in open shade.
+As another example, these two were shot on the other side of my house and opposite the sun in open shade.
 These were also shot at 400mm, one close and one further back.